This quick and easy Hawaiian Waikiki Meatballs recipe uses homemade meatballs, carrots, peppers and pineapple chunks in a sweet-sour sauce.

 If your family is like mine, then you don’t have much time during the week to prepare dinner.
 But that doesn’t mean that you have to shortchange your family’s healthy dining with prepared foodstuff.

-Case in point: My Hawaiian Waikiki Meatballs Recipe.
+Case in point: This easy recipe for Hawaiian Waikiki Meatballs.

 This dish is my go-to when I want to add a splash of color to my family’s table that’s full of nutritious deliciousness.

 Waikiki Meatballs is a well-balanced meal that is both filling and tasty, too!

 How to Make Hawaiian Waikiki Meatballs Recipe

 But what if you need a dish for a potluck dinner?
 Hawaiian Waikiki Meatballs fits the bill to perfection.
 It can easily feed a crowd without taxing your family budget.
 Plus, it uses accessible pantry items, so there’s no excuse why you can’t make it on-the-go.

 You can use pre-made frozen meatballs in a pinch, but it only takes a couple of minutes to make your own homemade basic beef meatballs.
 No really!
 Besides tasting better than the store-bought kind, these can be made up ahead of time and frozen to save you both time and money.